hyryel/com.unity.multiplayer.docs/versioned_docs/version-1.9.1/learn/rpcvnetvar.md

 <figcaption>Network Variables allow to seamlessly catch up late joining clients by sending the current state as soon as the tick happens.</figcaption>
 </figure>

 Using the Boss Room's door as an example.
-A player's client needs to receive the information that the door is open to play the right animations.
+A Player's client needs to receive the information that the door is open to play the right animations.

-If we sent an `RPC` to all clients, then all players connecting mid game after that `RPC` are sent will miss that information and have the wrong visual on their clients.
+If we sent an `RPC` to all clients, then all Players connecting mid game after that `RPC` are sent will miss that information and have the wrong visual on their clients.

 <figure>
 <ImageSwitcher